GeneralMine/Wyrms-of-Nyrus/docs/updatelog.md

   - Wyrms will be less forgiving when swarmed/interrupted
     - Wyrms gain positive potion effects
     - They will knock back the original target in order to clear the way to the new target
+    - Certain wyrms can not enrage:
+      - Wyrmlings
+      - Workers
+      - All drop pods
+      - All Creeped
+      - The Visitor